Updated version

 Commercial TV newsrooms know per se, that justice for Indigenous people is of little interest.
 Any talk about climate change has become boring, and politicians are instant channel-surfing prompters.
 No conscience pricking, no evoking worthwhile thought about real issues, no substance – these are ratings killers.

-Australia – where democracy is based on … not very much at all really.
+Sadly, this is Australia where democracy is based on … not very much at all really.